reedmayhew18/qoi-py/README.md

 - ✅ Decode QOI images back to PNG
 - ✅ Support for RGB and RGBA images
 - ✅ Poorly optimized for that authentic Python experience
-- ✅ Zero external dependencies (except NumPy and Pillow, but who's counting?)
+- ✅ Zero external dependencies (except Pillow, and optionally Numpy, but who's counting?)

 ## 📦 Installation